esaruoho/paketti-manual/README.md

 - User specified Paketti Loader defaults will be applied (Autofade, Autoseek, Loop, Interpolation, Oversampling, etc)

 ---
+Improvement: Paketti Loader Preferences now has a "Skip Automation Device", if you set it to On, the `*Instr.
+Macros` device will not be added for Paketti PitchBend DrumKit Loader, Multiple Sample Loader, Render, etc.

 ---
+Improvement: Always Open Selected Track TrackDSPs added as a Paketti Preference - if you set it on, and go to the next track, it's Track DSP External Editors will be opened.
+Next track?
+Close previous Track DSPs, open current track TrackDSPs.

 ---
+Improvement: Wipe Exploded Track -> If exploding a track, the original track content is wiped.
+Or kept, depending on the Paketti Preference.
+Improvement: Wipe Exploded Track -> if exploding a track with multiple same-notes on the same row but different note columns, correctly add note columns to newly created same-note track.
+Improvement: Wipe Exploded Track -> Edit Mode Color Blend will be off during track creation, and then set back on, if originally on.

 ---
+Improvement: The shortcut for Paketti eSpeak Text-to-Speech Dialog has been renamed to "Paketti eSpeak Text-to-Speech Dialog..." - you will have to re-bind it.

 ---
+Improvement: If the sample you are using to run Unison Generator on is larger than 500000 frames, the fractional shifting will not be done on it.

 ---
+Improvement: Replicate at cursor, above cursor, selected track or whole pattern functions are now optimized to be faster.

 ---